Lufthansa Technik in Düsseldorf (Photo: Robert Spohr).

 As part of this agreement, Lufthansa Technik will develop maintenance, repair and overhaul capacities (MRO) for the aforementioned Honeywell components.
 This will enable the company to offer improved and manufacturer-certified aftermarket services that increase component reliability and lower operator life cycle costs.

-“We look forward to expanding our collaboration with Honeywell,” said Georg Fanta, Head of Aircraft Component Services at Lufthansa Technik.
-“Our customers will benefit greatly from this new agreement as we combine the maintenance, repair, overhaul and engineering capabilities of Lufthansa Technik with the design expertise of Honeywell.
-As with the CFM56 engines, Lufthansa Technik will be able to repair replaceable Honeywell LEAP components in-house and offer first-class, hourly-based component services, including bespoke asset management solutions. ”
+"We are pleased to further expand our cooperation with Honeywell," said Georg Fanta, Head of Aircraft Component Services at Lufthansa Technik.
+"Our customers will greatly benefit from this new agreement as we combine Lufthansa Technik's maintenance, repair, overhaul and engineering capabilities with Honeywell's design know-how.
+Just as with the CFM56 engines, Lufthansa Technik will be able to repair interchangeable Honeywell LEAP components in-house and offer best-in-class, flight-hour-based component services, including tailored asset management solutions."

 Leave a Comment